tim-cools/lexy-language/Introduction/7_Tables.md

 ## Table Functions

-A value or a row can be looked up by using the built-in `lookUp` or the `lookUpRow` function.
+A value or a row can be looked up by using the `Table.LookUp` or the `Table.LookUpRow` functions.
-- The `lookUp`function returns a specific value from the `resultColumn` column.
+- The `LookUp`function returns a specific value from the `resultColumn` column.
-- The `lookUpRow`function returns the whole row.
+- The `LookUpRow`function returns the whole row.

 The functions will loop over all rows in a table from the starts and will compare the value of a specific column `searchValueColumn` with the defined `lookUpValue`.
 - If the value in the column equals the `lookUpValue`, the value in the `resultColumn` or row is returned.